 - you left the UK voluntarily, but at the expense of the state more than two years ago IF you left the UK no more than 6 months after the date on which you were given notice of liability for removal, or no more than 6 months after the date on which you no longer had a pending appeal or administrative review (whichever is the later)

-- you left the UK voluntarily, but at the expense of the state more than five years ago
+- you left the UK voluntarily, but at the expense of the state more than five years ago.

-Where more than one breach of these has occurred, only the breach which leads to the longest period of absence from the UK will be considered.
+Where more than one breach of these has occurred, the breach which leads to the longest period of absence from the UK will be considered.

 Remember that even if one of these exemptions applies to your situation, you may still be refused leave to enter the UK.
-This is because the Immigration Rules allows for a discretionary refusal of an application if the Home Office decides you have “previously contrived in a significant way to frustrate the intentions” of the immigration rules.
+This is because the immigration rules allows for a discretionary refusal of an application if the Home Office decides you have “previously contrived in a significant way to frustrate the intentions” of the immigration rules.

 The immigration rules state that entry to the UK is to be refused if:

 - you are currently subject to a deportation order, or